 They can help determine legal liability

 With advanced degrees in engineering and professional engineering licenses, Forensic engineers are employed to help many companies determine who is the liable party in the costs and damages caused by an incident.
 Major incidents such as an explosion that injured or even killed workers and caused damage to a structure or the surrounding areas have a lot of liability that must be determined.
 A forensic engineer can bring clarity about which party is responsible for the disaster and who must pay for the costs of repair and other damages.
-This extends to less disastrous failures as well, such as an automobile accident that caused no injuries but did however cause extreme damage to one or more cars.
+This extends to less disastrous failures as well, such as an automobile accident that caused no injuries but did, however, cause extreme damage to one or more cars.
 In cases like this, forensic engineers can determine who is legally liable for the damages and costs of repair or replacement.
 Working quickly after an event, forensic engineers collect notes, photographs, and physical evidence.
 That material is then stored securely and kept to support future reports on the incident.

 They can find out what caused the failure

-Discovering the cause of the issue is helpful for insurance purposes because it helps to determine the legal liability.
-This can switch the liability from the default of the insurance company to another party.
-Many insurance companies regularly hire a trusted forensic engineer to work on their more difficult cases.
-This helps insurance companies to only be held responsible for the exact terms they agreed upon prior to the incident.
+Discovering the cause of the issue is helpful for insurance because it helps determine the legal liability.
+This can switch the liability from the insurance company to another party.
+Many insurance companies regularly hire a trusted forensic engineer to work on their more complicated cases.
+This helps insurance companies only to be held responsible for the exact terms they agreed upon before the incident.

 Another reason why many companies also hire forensic engineers is to help with litigations.
-Forensic engineers are a great asset to multiple different companies across many industries, such as the pipeline, manufacturing, construction, distribution, transportation, and many more industries.
-A forensic analysis helps to document evidence of cause and a forensic engineer can even serve as an expert witness in complex court cases.
+Forensic engineers are a great asset to multiple companies across many industries, such as pipeline, manufacturing, construction, distribution, transportation, etc. A forensic analysis helps to document evidence of cause, and a forensic engineer can even serve as an expert witness in complex court cases.

 Your company may benefit from the services of a forensic engineer if you’ve ever been or currently are in a battle over liability or a court case due to an incident.